 As understandings of addiction and addiction recovery change, we constantly strive to bring best practices into our treatment protocol.
 We recognize that not every treatment works for every person, so we use our resources carefully to gain access to all the latest treatments available.

 One of the main changes in the evidence base is a move from thinking about addiction as a genetic disorder to a brain disorder.
-Certainly, genetics play some role in developing an addiction, but the bigger player, at least with regard to treatment, is the brain.
+Certainly, genetics play some role in developing a person with substance use disorderion, but the bigger player, at least with regard to treatment, is the brain.
 When someone begins abusing drugs or alcohol, the brain mechanisms are co-opted.
 In layman’s terms, we describe this process as a sort of feedback loop that develops so that the individual no longer has a choice about whether or not to use.
 This is fundamentally the issue with addiction – the individual can no longer make the choice to stop using.
-Because science has taught us how the brain works, we are able to use treatments and therapies that help us change both the chemistry and structure of the brain – so that a person can regain control of the brain and lead an addiction-free life.
+Because science has taught us how the brain works, we are able to use treatments and therapies that help us change both the chemistry and structure of the brain – so that a person can regain control of the brain and lead a person with substance use disorderion-free life.
 Without the evidence base and ongoing scientific inquiry, we would never have made these breakthroughs or been able to treat addiction as effectively as we are able to today.